nataliepopescu/verifopt/PANICS.md

 - [ ] `src/processbuffer.rs`
     - several panics in `copy_to_slice` implementations (if `self.len() != dest.len()`)
-    - why is this a panic and, say, not an error?
+    - why is this a panic and, say, not an error? -> panic is optional
-    - seems to be used in `kernel/src/utilities/streaming_process_slice.rs` and in capsules
+    - seems to be used in capsules
     - flux: try slice len preconditions TODO

 - [ ] `src/process.rs`